 Having said that, I must admit I started the book with very low expectations.
 After having been disappointed by too many Indian poets and writers, I couldn’t afford to start with a filled cup again.
 Luckily though, the book was good.
 It didn’t sweep me off my feet, it is not in my top 5, but it is good.

+It is a collection of short stories, and not the red herring types.
 More introspective and down-to-earth- just as the cover promises.
 Writer Rajeev Nanda weaves tales that touch very important issues that each of us faces (more about them later) and the fabric does come out pretty well.
 Not too bright and fabulous but home-spun, comfortable and yet, wise.

 (Note- It also has some poetry, but that's not too great.
 I will not comment further on the poetry and this review will focus only on the short stories..)